MarcinKubik/CharityApp/readme.md

 - Operations on institutions: creating, reading, updating, deleting
 - Operations on admins: creating, reading, updating, deleting
 - Operations on users: creating, reading, updating, deleting
+- Edition of user's profile

 ## Tasks in progress:

-- Edition of user's profile
+- Work on views

+## Configuration
+To configure this application you need to create database charity-donation and set correct username and password to your database in src/main/resources/application.properties file.